• Skip to primary navigation

 Colostrum

-This concentrated milk produced in the first few days clears meconium (first poo), reduces jaundice and is rich in antibodies to protect your baby against infection.
+This concentrated milk produced in the first few days clears meconium (first poo), reduces jaundice.
+Colostrum provides their first immunity boost and lines and protects their intestines.

 Learn to breastfeed comfortably

-• Hold your baby so his whole front is close against yours, wrapped around or along your body.
+- Hold your baby so they are cuddled in close against you, their body in full contact with yours.
+So their whole front is close against yours, wrapped around or along your body.

-• Align him ‘nose to nipple’ to encourage him to extend his neck.
-That will help him open his mouth wide and get a deep, comfortable latch.
+- Align them ‘nose to nipple’ to encourage them to extend their neck.
+That will help them open their mouth wide and get a deep, comfortable latch.

-• There is no need to time each breastfeed—he will let you know he has had enough by letting go or falling asleep.
+- There is no need to time each breastfeed— they will let you know they have had enough by letting go or falling asleep.

-• Offer the other breast if he wants it.
-That way he’ll get what he needs and your breasts will be encouraged to make plenty of milk.
+- Offer the other breast if they want it.
+That way they’ll get what they need and your breasts will be encouraged to make plenty of milk.

-• Offer a breastfeed while he is still calm—crying is a late sign of hunger.
+- Offer a breastfeed while they are still calm—crying is a late sign of hunger.

-• Just like you, he will be hungrier and thirstier at some times of the day than at others.
+- Just like you, they will be hungrier and thirstier at some times of the day than at others.
 Many babies ‘cluster nurse’ and space feeds closer together at certain times of the day, especially during the evening.

 Watch for signs he is getting enough milk